-Statement under the UK Modern Slavery Act for financial year ending 31 December 2022
+Statement under the UK Modern Slavery Act for financial year ending 31 December 2023

 (“Statement”)

-This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and sets out the approach which ONE-Dyas UK Limited, ONE-Dyas E&P Limited and their affiliates (together “ONE-Dyas”, or “we”) have taken to understand potential modern slavery risks related to our business and the actions undertaken to mitigate any such risks during the financial year ending 31 December 2022.
+This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) and sets out the approach which ONE-Dyas UK Limited, ONE-Dyas E&P Limited and their affiliates (together “ONE-Dyas”, or “we”) have taken to understand potential modern slavery risks related to our business and the actions undertaken to mitigate any such risks during the financial year ending 31 December 2023.

 Values and policies

 ONE-Dyas recognises its responsibility to respect human rights in all aspects of doing business and have embedded human rights in our values, Code of Conduct, Health, Safety and Environmental (HSE) policy, Speak Up policy and Supply Chain Management policy.
-In addition, a comprehensive Environment, Social and Governance (ESG) program was started in 2020 which resulted in the identification of material ESG topics for ONE-Dyas.
-On the basis of such identification a corporate ESG strategy and action plan were developed in 2021, which are currently being executed.
+A comprehensive Environment, Social and Governance (ESG) strategy and action plan were started in 2020 which resulted in the identification of material ESG topics for ONE-Dyas.
 As part of this process, employee well-being and impact on local communities were identified as areas of importance and focus.
-In 2022, ONE-Dyas developed a Supply Chain ESG policy, with a goal to further embed environmental, social, and governance criteria and principles in supply chain due diligence and decisions including risk assessments, contractor and supplier screening, procurement processes and tender evaluations.

-Our policies cover, amongst others, freedom of association and the effective recognition of the right to collective bargaining and the prohibition of forced or compulsory labour.
+Our internal policies cover, amongst others, freedom of association and the effective recognition of the right to collective bargaining and the prohibition of forced or compulsory labour.
 Next to that, our policies include principles to ensure that our ethics and human rights standards are upheld.
 This includes that we will seek to provide a working environment that is free from harassment and disrespectful conduct, that we will not use child labour, that we provide equal opportunities and do not discriminate with regards to gender, race, religion, age, disability, nationality, social or ethnic origin.
-We have reviewed and updated our policies in 2021.
+We have reviewed and updated our policies in 2023.
 We believe that an integrated approach to human rights, by embedding it into our policies, business systems and processes, allows us to manage human rights effectively within our existing ways of working.
 Our policies apply to all our employees and contractors.

 Business and supply chain